 If not defined in your mission, what are your broad interest areas (e.g., education, social justice)?
 Have you identified a niche within those areas?
 Talk with community leaders, nonprofits, or your local community foundation to identify unmet needs and ways your foundation can add value.

-If a geographic focus is not outlined in your mission, now is the time to consider this important point.
+If a geographic focus is not outlined in your mission, time to consider this important point.
 Foundations with a narrow focus may find geographic limitations to be unnecessary, but others that intend to focus on a community or region should be specific about that.
 Being specific will go a long way toward reducing the number of ineligible grant proposals.

-This is the place to mention who and what you do not fund.
+This is where you say who and what you don’t fund.
 Consider:

-- Type of organization—It is common for foundations to say they only make grants to 501(c)(3) public charities to avoid the additional requirements that may be necessary if funding other organizations.
-In most cases, it is better to phrase the restriction as giving only to public charities with a 509(a)(1) or (2) designation or governmental agencies because these currently are the only charitable organizations that require minimal paperwork.
+- Type of organization—It’s common for foundations to say they only make grants to 501(c)(3) public charities to avoid the additional requirements that might be necessary if funding other organizations.
+In most cases, it is better to phrase the restriction as giving only to public charities with a 509(a)(1) or (2) designation or governmental agencies.
+Currently, these are the only charitable organizations that require minimal paperwork.

 - Funding uses: Some foundations choose not to fund individuals, fundraising drives, religious activities, or litigation, for example.
 Do particular funding uses not match your goals.

 - Repeat grantees: Some foundations fund the same organizations year after year.
 Others seek new organizations and programs after a few years, or require grantees to take a year off before reapplying for funding.
 There is no right or wrong approach but, rather, an approach that best fits your overall strategy.